-- Select the Change Supervisor Password item and press < Enter>. - On the password box, key in a password containing up to six letters or numbers, or both - 3.
+- Select the Change Supervisor Password item and press < Enter>. - In the password box, key in a password containing up to six letters or numbers, or both, then press <Enter>. - 3.
 Confirm the password when prompted.

 The message Password Installed appears after you successfully set your password.
 To change the supervisor password, follow the same steps in setting a supervisor password.
 To clear the supervisor password, select the Change Supervisor Password then press <Enter> twice.
 The message Password uninstalled appears.